frransier/static-ecommerce-poc/README.md

     gatsby develop
     ```

-    Your site is now running at `http://localhost:8000`
+    site is now running at `http://localhost:8000`
-    Your local graphql explorer is running at `http://localhost:8000/___graphql`
+    local graphql explorer is running at `http://localhost:8000/___graphql`

 5.  **Run studio in dev**